amithmathew/amithmathew.github.io/content/blog/gcp-bq-customer-segmentation-genai-part1.md

 ### Old-Fashioned ML

-You could old-fashioned ML! [_k_-means](https://en.wikipedia.org/wiki/K-means_clustering) clustering to be precise.
+You could use old-fashioned ML! [_k_-means](https://en.wikipedia.org/wiki/K-means_clustering) clustering to be precise.
 I think this makes WAY more sense than the other two approaches as it's scalable and easy to implement.

 {{< figure src="/images/old-fashioned-ml-superhero.png" width=500 >}}